indierojo/react-living-learnings/README.md

 # react-living-learnings
-A repo of react code meant to provide small working examples of commo patterns.
+A repo of react code meant to provide small working examples of common patterns.